patagonaa/surron-light-bee/bms_comm/README.md

 - responses (`47`) stop when battery is detached (requests and unsolicited messages keep on going)
 - unsolicited messages (`57`) contain the data received in the responses with a slight delay
 - unsolicited messages (`57`) contain multiple parameters (like battery percentage, battery voltage, status, etc.), which suggest those messages are aimed at the display.

-Be aware: when the BMS display is on (60V input or button pressed), the BMS takes pretty long to respond sometimes (normal: ~10ms, when display is on: 80ms, maybe longer), probably as the microcontroller is busy updating the display.

 ## Commands
 ## `46` (Request)